Skip to content

 ☐ Evidence attached

-6. Data Involved¶
+6. Data Involved

-Personal data, sensitive info, or IP affected.
+Personal data, sensitive information, or intellectual property affected

 ☐ Evidence attached

-7. Immediate Actions Taken¶
+7. Immediate Actions Taken

 Containment, mitigation, or workaround steps.